mindfulwizard/CodeCast/readme.md

 "Allowing everyone to experience the craft of code."

 CodeCast is a screencasting tool for programming instructors and students.
-Users can initiate coding sessions to livestream a working REPL, and students can play back any previous session at their convenience.
-At any point during a live or recorded lecture, users can fork the displayed text, allowing them to tweak and run their own variations on the instructor's code.
+Teachers can initiate coding sessions to livestream a working REPL, and users can play back any previous session at their convenience.
+At any point during a live or recorded lecture, students can fork the displayed text, allowing them to tweak and run their own variations on the instructor's code.

 Features:
  * Optional audio streaming